-As announced in the 2013 Ontario Budget, to provide greater Employer Health Tax (EHT) relief to small businesses, the government proposes to increase the amount of annual payroll that is exempt from the tax from $400,000 to $450,000 and index this amount for inflation.
-To better target EHT relief, the exemption would be eliminated for private-sector employers (including groups of associated employers) with annual Ontario payrolls over $5 million.
-Registered charities would continue to claim the exemption at all payroll sizes.
+As announced in the 2013 Ontario Budget, to provide greater Employer Health Tax (EHT) relief to small businesses, the government has increased the amount of annual payroll that is exempt from the tax from $400,000 to $450,000 and indexed this amount for inflation.
+To better target EHT relief, the exemption is eliminated for private-sector employers (including groups of associated employers) with annual Ontario payrolls over $5 million.
+Registered charities can continue to claim the exemption at all payroll sizes.

-The government proposes to introduce legislation to implement these proposed changes that would, subject to the approval of the Legislature, be effective January 1, 2014.
+The government has passed legislation to implement these changes effective January 1, 2014.
 Find out more

-This and related EHT publications will be updated if and when legislative amendments are approved by the Legislature.
+This and related EHT publications will be updated shortly.

 Enter the Total Ontario Remuneration paid to all employees and former employees during the period January 1 to December 31.
 Include amounts paid to employees who reported for work at a location in Ontario, and amounts paid to employees who did not report for work at any of your locations, but were paid from a location in Ontario.